Bobkong/MDM_Portfolio/README.md

 I worked in a four-man team, and I was mainly responsible for game design and cocos2d development.

-- Designed game mechanics, character mechanics and character attributes.
+- Designed game mechanics, character mechanics and game map.
 - Wrote scene initialization code.
 - Developed keyboard events for characters.